aurelia/binding/doc/article/en-US/binding-value-converters.md

   </source-code>
 </code-listing>

-When Aurelia processes the resource it examines the class's metadata to determine the resource type (custom element, custom attribute, value converter, etc).
-Metadata isn't required and in fact our value converters didn't expose any.
-Instead we relied on one of Aurelia's simple conventions:  export names ending with *ValueConverter* are assumed to be value converters.  **The convention registers the converter using the export name, camel-cased, with the *ValueConverter* portion stripped from the end.**
+When Aurelia processes the resource, it examines the class's metadata to determine the resource type (custom element, custom attribute, value converter, etc).
+Metadata isn't required, and in fact our value converters didn't expose any.
+Instead, we relied on one of Aurelia's simple conventions:  export names ending with *ValueConverter* are assumed to be value converters.  **The convention registers the converter using the export name, camel-cased, with the *ValueConverter* portion stripped from the end.**

 * `DateFormatValueConverter` registers as `dateFormat`
 * `CurrencyFormatValueConverter` registers as `currencyFormat`

-Finally we applied the converter in the binding using the pipe `|` syntax:
+Finally, we applied the converter in the binding using the pipe `|` syntax:

 <code-listing heading="Converter Syntax">
   <source-code lang="HTML">